How to Handle Criminal Charges if You’re an Innocent Defendant

 If the police want to question you or if you’ve already been arrested or charged with a crime, it’s critical that you know how to protect yourself from the beginning.
-The best way to accomplish this is to seek representation from an experienced criminal defense attorney right away.
+The best way to accomplish this is to seek representation from an experienced criminal lawyer in Jacksonville right away.

 Attorney Matthew Lufrano has dedicated his legal practice to representing people who have been accused of crimes in Florida.
 The Florida Bar has recognized him as a Board Certified Expert in Criminal Trial Law, and he has tried dozens of criminal cases before Florida juries.
 That’s just the type of experience you need on your side if you’ve been wrongly accused of a crime.

 Unfortunately, many people believe because they are innocent they have nothing to worry about and as a result significant and unfortunate mistakes may follow.

 While every case is different and in some cases speaking to the police may be helpful, it is always best to speak with an attorney before speaking to members of law enforcement.
 An attorney can advise you about your rights, can be present for any discussion with the police, and can assist you in ending such a meeting if needed.